nodejs/node-addon-api/doc/object_wrap.md

-For wrapped object it could be difficult to distinguish between a function called on a class prototype and a function called on instance of a class so a good practice is to save a persistent to the class constructor.
+For wrapped object it could be difficult to distinguish between a function called on a class prototype and a function called on instance of a class so a good practice is to save a persistent reference to the class constructor.

 ## Methods